orchetect/PrefsKit/README.md

 }
 ```

-Or if a coding implementation needs to be reused, it can be defined and specified in each preference declaration:
+Or if a coding implementation needs to be reused, it can be defined once and specified in each preference declaration:

 ```swift
 @PrefsSchema final class Prefs {